sixhours-team/aws-lambda-jdbc-java/README.md

 # AWS Lambda JDBC Java

 This is a sample project showing the AWS Lambda integration with MySQL relational database.

+When triggered the Lambda function will access the `employee` table ([schema](src/test/resources/db/schema.sql))in the MySQL RDS instance that you created in the VPC, and return the list of all employees found in the table.
+The connection to the database is obtained using the `DataSource` interface.

 ## Build